 Pressure on the big and second toe strains them, making the foot unstable.

-Excessive foot rotation leads to rotation of the tibia in the lower part of the leg, resulting in pain, shin splints, and knee pain.
+Excessive foot rotation can cause the tibia in the lower part of the leg to rotate, resulting in pain, shin splints, and knee pain.

-Overpronation condition leads to excessive strain in the posterior area of the tibialis tendon, shin splints, and dysfunction in the older adult generation.
+Overpronation leads to excessive strain in the posterior area of the tibialis tendon, shin splints, and dysfunction in older adults.

 Overpronation shoes with motion control designed soles and fixation insoles will correct foot movement in the shoe and get your overpronation under control.